Conflicts Between Security and Life Safety Codes

 The design of all proposed access control systems should be reviewed by an architect, fire protection engineer, or independent security consultant to assure compliance with all applicable building and life safety codes.

 General Safety Guidelines For Access Control Systems

 - In general, access control systems should always allow free passage out of required exit doors without requiring any special equipment or knowledge.
-Systems that require the use of a card or code to exit, systems that require that a pushbutton next to the door be pressed, or systems that require that a motion detector be activated generally do not meet this requirement.
+Systems that require the use of a card or code to exit, or systems that require that a pushbutton next to the door be pressed generally do not meet this requirement.

 - Exit should be possible with a single operation, such as by pressing a push bar on the door.
 Doors that require that two or more operations (such as having to slide a bolt on the door and then turn a knob) to gain passage through the door are generally not acceptable.

 - Devices at required exit doors should not be dependent on the access control system to unlock.
 Mechanical means should be used for exiting whenever possible.
 When electrical unlocking is permitted, exit devices at the door should be wired to directly unlock the door without requiring that the input be processed by the access control system field panel.